-For “Deadwood” fans who have been missing the series, we have good news: there’s a teaser trailer and release date for the follow-up movie based on David Milch’s acclaimed HBO series of the same name.
+For “Deadwood” fans who have been missing the series, we have good news: there’s an official trailer and release date for the follow-up movie based on David Milch’s acclaimed HBO series of the same name.

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.